 In the spirit of the eastern European village band, La Panika interprets the gypsy and balkan music of Bulgaria and Macedonia, showing occasional side steps to Turkish and Greek music.

-Debut album Afan Toufan (Tire-Laine, 2007) was well received by the press worldwide and La Panika toured Belgium, France, Holland, Morocco, UK and Hungary.
+Debut album Afan Toufan (Tire-Laine, 2007) was well received by the press worldwide and La Panika toured Belgium, France, The Netherlands, Morocco, UK and Hungary.
 The orchestra became highly rewarded by Eastern top musicians like Ivo Papasov, Serkan Cagri and Mladen Malakov, with whom they shared the stage.

 Second album Darmadan (Zephyrus Records, 2018) gathers carefully selected gems from gypsy traditions arranged by La Panika and produced by Reinhard Vanbergen (Das Pop, The Van Jets, Va Fan Fahre).
 Accordionist Neshko Neshev (Ivo Papsov & His Wedding Band) produced the song ‘Leaving’ and performed on ‘Deryalar’.
 The album features surprising instruments such as the electric guitar and oud of Gaspar Vanardois, the quanun of Osama Abdul Rasol and the serpet or ophicleid which preceded the tuba.